CODE OF ETHICS, POLICY STATEMENT AND RULES OF MR GAY WORLD SOUTH AFRICA

-The Mr Gay World Southern Africa competition strives to be a mentor in grooming gay leaders that will advance gay human rights both locally and internationally.
-As a contestant to Mr Gay World Southern Africa, the delegate signiﬁes his intent to be honor-bound by the following code of ethics: – To treat delegates, staff, judges and associates with respect and dignity; – To conduct himself with honesty, integrity and fairness and respect to the people around him; – To not discriminate based on race, colour, creed, religion, national origin, age, disability, marital status, gender, gender identity, sexual orientation and/or sexual expression; – To be responsible at all times for the truthful and non-deceptive promotion regarding MRGWSA’s visions; – To support the goals of Mr Gay World Southern Africa, as well as support the LGBTQ+ community in general, in a constructive and positive manner; – To conduct business with strict adherence to the laws of the Republic of South Africa, the business or professional codes existing in the jurisdiction and in accordance with generally accepted business practices.
+The Mr Gay World South Africa competition strives to be a mentor in grooming gay leaders that will advance gay human rights both locally and internationally.
+As a contestant to Mr Gay World South Africa, the delegate signiﬁes his intent to be honor-bound by the following code of ethics: – To treat delegates, staff, judges and associates with respect and dignity; – To conduct himself with honesty, integrity and fairness and respect to the people around him; – To not discriminate based on race, colour, creed, religion, national origin, age, disability, marital status, gender, gender identity, sexual orientation and/or sexual expression; – To be responsible at all times for the truthful and non-deceptive promotion regarding MRGWSA’s visions; – To support the goals of Mr Gay World South Africa, as well as support the LGBTQ+ community in general, in a constructive and positive manner; – To conduct business with strict adherence to the laws of the Republic of South Africa, the business or professional codes existing in the jurisdiction and in accordance with generally accepted business practices.

-Mr Gay World Southern Africa is a network of equals and delegates.
+Mr Gay World South Africa is a network of equals and delegates.
 It is a competition that draws contestants from all over the country and reinforces the cultural bonds of the gay communities into a positive national network for raising awareness, promoting visibility, offering support to the wider LGBTQ+ community for human rights and acknowledging the active citizenship of gay people nationwide.

 The contestants, entrants possess many qualities.
 The winner will have a unique combination of looks, charm, intellect, confidence, awareness and self-esteem.